utkdigitalinitiatives/TRACE/README.md

   - username: authUser
   - password: authUser

+  - username: userA
+  - password: userA

+  - username: userB
+  - password: userB

-Priviliedged User login - a netid login that can submit outside of the workflow, like faculty.
+Priviledged User login - a netid login that can submit outside of the workflow, like faculty.

   - username: privUser
   - password: privUser

-Advisor login - same as privUser, but can see moderated submissions.
-  - username: advisor
-  - password: advisor

-Site Manager login - can assign users to roles, can approve submissions.
+Manager login - can assign users to roles, can approve submissions.
   - username: manager
   - password: manager